2025–26 Penn Quakers men's basketball team

-The 2025–26 Penn Quakers men's basketball team represents the University of Pennsylvania during the 2025–26 NCAA Division I men's basketball season.
-The Quakers, led by first-year head coach Fran McCaffery, play their home games at The Palestra in Philadelphia, Pennsylvania as members of the Ivy League.
+The 2025–26 Penn Quakers men's basketball team represented the University of Pennsylvania during the 2025–26 NCAA Division I men's basketball season.
+The Quakers, led by first-year head coach Fran McCaffery, played their home games at The Palestra in Philadelphia, Pennsylvania as members of the Ivy League.

 Previous season

 The Quakers finished the 2024–25 season 8–19, 4–10 in Ivy League play to finish in seventh place.
 They failed to qualify for the Ivy League tournament.

 On March 10, 2025, the school fired head coach Steve Donahue.
 On March 27, the school named former Iowa head coach and Penn alum Fran McCaffery as the team's new head coach.